Antarctic fur seal: Conservation status

+The conservation status of this species was classified as Least Concern until 2026, when the IUCN reclassified its status as Endangered.

 The species is protected by the governments in whose waters it resides (Australia, South Africa, France) and by the Convention for the Conservation of Antarctic Seals in waters south of 60° S. The animal is also listed in Appendix 2 of CITES.